 Communication System

-The Board shall establish a process for a two-way communication system for employees to notify the Principal, supervisor or other administrator of an existing emergency.
+The Board shall establish a process for a two-way communication system for employees to notify the Principal, supervisor or other administrator of an emergency.
 The process may include, but is not limited to, use of intercoms, telephones, and two-way radios.

 SCHOOL FACILITIES CA05.4